monster-cookie/starfield-modding-notes/Perks.md

 # Perks

+# Effect execution order
+This is controlled by the entry priority.
+The higher the number the higher the priority.

 ## Perk Condition Tab Count and maybe PRKC - Run On
 This is a horribly named field with a major purpose